Neutering and contraception methods for ferrets

 As a ferret owner, it's important to be proactive in managing their reproductive issues.
 We advise that ferrets are either surgically neutered or that a chemical method is utilised.
 A combination of both may also be used.

-However, please always discuss your options with your vet to avoid unwanted pregnancy and health issues.
-They'll be able to explain possible side-effects and costs, and knowing the benefits and risks involved in all methods will help you make an informed decision as to which is best for your pet.
+Always discuss your options with your vet to avoid unwanted pregnancy and health issues.
+They'll be able to explain possible side-effects and costs.
+Knowing the benefits and risks involved in all methods will help you make an informed decision on what's best for your ferret.

-For animals rehomed by our animal centres, surgical neutering is our standard approach.
-This is our choice as it's the most cost-effective and permanent method.
+For animals rehomed by our animal centres, surgical neutering is our standard approach as it's the most cost-effective and permanent method.
 If you're thinking of adopting a ferret, you'll need to be aware of the signs of hyperadrenocorticism and remember that your pet may need treatment for it in the future.

 Find out more about caring for ferrets as pets.